Shopify/react-native-skia/docs/docs/image-filters/runtime-shader.md

 :::info

-Because RuntimeShader relies on texture sampling of the Skia drawing, we recommend to apply a technic known as super sampling.
+Because RuntimeShader relies on texture sampling of the Skia drawing, we recommend to apply a technique known as super sampling.
 [See below](#supersampling).

 :::